Skip to main content

 The Estrobolome and Hormonal Homeostasis

-The activity of is a critical control point in maintaining estrogen balance.
+The activity of the estrobolome is a critical control point in maintaining estrogen balance.
 A healthy, diverse microbiome tends to keep beta-glucuronidase activity in check, promoting proper estrogen excretion.
 Diets rich in plant-based fibers and cruciferous vegetables can support this microbial diversity and aid in healthy estrogen metabolism.

 Conversely, a diet low in fiber and high in processed foods can alter the microbiome, potentially increasing beta-glucuronidase activity and leading to estrogen reabsorption and systemic hormonal imbalance.
 This mechanism provides a direct molecular link between dietary patterns, gut microbial function, and endocrine health.